mustakshif/Asri/README.md

 ### 🧭 Convenient and Clear Navigation

 * 🗂️ Indent guides for file tree and outline
-* 🔍 Clear presentation of search results and backlinks lists
+* 🔍 Clear hierarchical display of search results and backlinks lists
 * ↕️ Enabled native scrollbar, which can auto-hide to minimize visual clutter[^5] `#macOS`

 ### 👆 Nimble and Smooth Interaction